 Advantages of Operating System

-- User-Friendliness: Operating system provide simple and friendly interface to users to interact with the computer.
+- User-Friendliness: Operating systems provide simple and friendly interfaces for users to interact with the computer.

-- Resource Sharing: Operating system can shares hardware resources like printers, speakers and memory.
+- Resource Sharing: The operating system can share hardware resources like printers, speakers and memory.

-- Data Protection: Operating system protect user data from unauthorized access.
+- Data Protection: Theoperating system protects user data from unauthorised access.

-- Multitasking: Operating system allows multiple programs to run at the same time.
+- Multitasking: The operating system allows multiple programs to run at the same time.

 Types of Operating Systems